thomasgeissl/ofPackageManager/README.md

 ## Usage
 ### Installation

-You can download a fresh version of openFrameworks, as well as ofPackageManager and its depedencies via the following command.
+You can download a fresh version of openFrameworks, as well as ofPackageManager and its depedencies via the following commands. cd into your preferred installation directory, e.g. `mkdir ~/.ofPackageMananger && cd ~./ofPackageManager`
 ```
 sh -c "$(curl -sSL https://raw.githubusercontent.com/thomasgeissl/ofPackageManager/master/scripts/install.sh)"
 ```

 It is recommended to add the path your bash profile.
 Have a look at the `add_to_path.sh`script.

+Run the global configuration in order to install addons globally. `ofPackageManager config -g`

 ### Package management
-* Init a project: ``` ofPackageManager init ```
 * Search package in database: ``` ofPackageManager search ofxHTTP ```
 * Search package on github by name: ``` ofPackageManager search github ofxSyphon ```
 * Search package on github by user: ``` ofPackageManager search github --user arturoc ```